jcjohnson/fast-neural-style/doc/flags.md

 - `-cudnn_benchmark`: Whether to use the cuDNN autotuner when running with cuDNN;
   1 for yes or 0 for no. Default is 0.
 If you want to run the model on many images of the same size, then setting this to 1 may give a speed boost.

+## webcam_demo.lua

+The script `webcam_demo.lua` runs models off the video stream from a webcam.
+It has the following flags:

+Model options:
+- `-models`: A comma-separated list of models to use.

+Webcam options:
+- `-webcam_idx`: Which webcam to use; default is 0.
+- `-webcam_fps`: Frames per second to request from the webcam; default is 60.
+- `-height`, `-width`: Image resolution to request from the webcam.

+Backend options:
+- `-gpu`: Which GPU to use (zero-indexed); use -1 for CPU.
+You will likely need a GPU to get good results.
+- `-backend`: GPU backend to use, either `cuda` or `opencl`.
+- `-use_cudnn`: Whether to use cuDNN when using CUDA; 1 for yes, 0 for no.